Facebook must be broken up, the US government says in a groundbreaking lawsuit - Local News 8

 Dozens of states and the federal government sued Facebook on Wednesday in twin antitrust lawsuits, alleging that the social media giant has abused its dominance in the digital marketplace and engaged in anticompetitive behavior.

 The Federal Trade Commission, in particular, is seeking a permanent injunction in federal court that could, among other things, require the company to divest assets, including Instagram and WhatsApp, effectively breaking up Facebook as we know it.
-The agency also wants to require Facebook to seek prior notice and approval for future mergers and acquisitions.
+The states are also calling for the company to be broken up, if necessary.

 “Personal social networking is central to the lives of millions of Americans,” said Ian Conner, Director of the FTC’s Bureau of Competition, in a statement.
 “Facebook’s actions to entrench and maintain its monopoly deny consumers the benefits of competition.
 Our aim is to roll back Facebook’s anticompetitive conduct and restore competition so that innovation and free competition can thrive.”